guillemontecinos/itp-residency-2020-2021/icm-workshops/session-04/session-04-example.md

 }
 ```

-After that, let's call the function rect to draw the shape in the position `(positionX, height / 2)`, with a size of 50 pixels.
-There is one more thing we need to make in order to draw the 4 rects in their actual position, which is updating `positionX` to the half of the current rect's width after it gets drawn.
-If we don't do that we'll see an overlap of shapes, bacuse we will be always shifted 1 / 2 of the width before.
+After that, let's call the function rect to draw the shape in the position `(positionX, height / 2)`, with a size of 50 pixels –let's draw them in the vertical center of the canvas for now.
+There is one more thing we need to make in order to draw the 4 rects in their actual position, which is increasing `positionX` by the half of the current rect's width after it gets drawn.
+If we don't do that we'll see an overlap of shapes, bacuse they will be always shifted `1/2` of the width before.

 ```js